haku-field/RET-gravity/README.md

 It does not define force.
 It does not describe attraction.
-It does not justify inevitability, depth, or convergence.
+It does not justify destiny, convergence, or permanence.

-This repository preserves only the **conditions under which return, cancellation, or separation no longer remain structurally available**.
+It preserves only the **conditions under which return pathways no longer remain structurally available**.

 ---

 ## One-line summary

-> **RET-gravity preserves pull contours as return-impossibility conditions, never as force, destiny, or value.**
+> **RET-gravity preserves pull contours as structural non-return conditions, never as force, fate, or value.**

 ---

-## Structural Position
+## Position within Parallel Conditions

-RET-gravity is a **parallel condition layer**.
+RET-gravity is a **parallel and non-authoritative layer**.

-It is adjacent to:
+It operates alongside:
 - RET-density
 - RET-future
 - RET-echo

-It does not extend:
+It does not modify:
 - RET-core
 - RET-anchor
 - RET-protocols